makkapakka0/SOC-EU/README.md

 The annual mean temperature and annual precipitation are nc files which contain multiple layers with a time dimension.
 They are calculated to get the mean value in the past 60 years.
 For annual mean temperature, it is also calculated to get the mean value in the next 60 years to further explore the effect of warming on SOC.
 The NDVI data is calculated in Arc Pro to get the mean value in the past 20 years.
 All the data is resampled to 1km resolution with projected coordinate system of ETRS 1989 LAEA (EPSG: 3035).

 A fishnet of 1km resolution is created in Arc Pro.
-It is used to extract value of the variables for prediction and mapping later.
+It is used to extract value of the variables for prediction and mapping.

 ### Analysis

 **Random Forest**

-Here we use RF to model SOC with the six variables.
-As our study doesn’t focus on predicting SOC but exploring the relationships between SOC and its factors, we don’t actually need the best parameters.
-Suitable parameters saving calculation time and providing reasonable results fit for our study.
+Here we apply RF to model SOC using the 7 variables.
+As we do not focus on predicting SOC but exploring the relationships between SOC and its factors, optimal parameter are not necessary.
+Suitable parameters saving calculation time and providing reasonable results are fit for our study.
 The parameters are selected by comparing the Out of Bag Mean Squared Error (OOB MSE).
 The model is finally trained with parameters of ntree = 150, mtry = 1, and other parameters remain default.
 This can provide sufficiently accurate results that will be used in further analysis.

 Training the model using 18742 SOC observations and the variables.

-Predicting SOC in 2018 using about 4,200,000 samples, na value is removed and data that is not shown in training is also removed in predicting, for example, the highest elevation in the training data is 2077m, thus locations above 2077m in predicting data are removed; Some land covers and parent materials that are not shown in training data are also removed.
+Predicting SOC in 2018 using about 4,200,000 samples, na value is removed and data that is not shown in training is also removed in predicting.
+For example, the highest elevation in the training data is 2077m, thus locations above 2077m in predicting data are removed; Some land covers, parent materials, and soil types that are not shown in training data are also removed.

-Predicting SOC in 2080 using predicted annual mean temperature data in the next 60 years.
+Predicting SOC in 2070 using predicted annual mean temperature data in the next 60 years.

 **SHAP value**